-What do primary care providers need to know about geriatric cancer screening and HIV?
+What do primary care providers need to know about PCPs in Diabetes, atrial Fibrillation, Mild Cognitive Impairment?
 Join expert faculty as they review important questions they get asked about these topics!

 Episode 6: Coffee with Chopra

 Are opioids effective in chronic pain management?
 Join neurologist and pain specialist, Dr. Charles Argoff, as he summarizes two recent trials published in JAMA examining the efficacy of opioids in pain management and discusses their clinical implications.
 This activity is supported by an independent educational grant from the Opioid Analgesic REMS Program Companies.
 Please see https://ce.opioidanalgesicrems.com/RpcCEUI/rems/pdf/resources/List_of_RPC_Companies.pdf for a listing of REMS Program Companies.
 This activity is intended to be fully compliant with the Opioid Analgesic REMS education requirements issued by the US Food and Drug Administration (FDA).
 Please note that any data, indications, and guidelines presented in this activity are current as of the recording on 11/23/2020 and they are subject to change as new information is published.